 This classic point can be applied to many things, including encouraging engagement with your Facebook videos.

 Don’t try to throw too much at users at once with a Facebook video.
+Facebook video viewers are usually not looking for a complex video essay, but rather easily digestible and shareable content.

 If you want to increase the likelihood of a video being consumed and then shared, it needs to emphasize one simple, easy-to-understand point.